fuinorg/system-maven-plugin/README.md

 | org.fuin.smp.unix.uid | UID for the current Unix user (long) |
 | org.fuin.smp.unix.username | Username for the current Unix user (String) |

-## Limitations
+### Limitations

 Currently only Unix like systems are supported.
 It should also be possible to include [NTSystem](https://docs.oracle.com/javase/8/docs/jre/api/security/jaas/spec/com/sun/security/auth/module/NTSystem.html) but somehow the class was missing in my local Java 8 JRE and I hadn't enough time to investigate this.
+Any help welcome.

 ### Snapshots